+Supporting documents included students' assignments (including online and offline assignments) and videos (including classroom activities presentation and of learning outcomes).
 As part of the coursework content, before and after class, students would record and discuss their learning experience by writing an online learning log.
 The teacher did not have special regulations on the number of logs, the length of the logs, and the language used.
 It was only required for students to record their true feelings and experiences in the course.

-I read the coherent transcript and then completed the analysis in MAXQDA, which is a Computer-Assisted Qualitative Data Analysis System (CAQDAS).
+In the two weeks after collecting the data, I transcribed all the audio and video, and prepared the transcripts for analysis.I read the coherent transcript and then completed the analysis in MAXODA, which is a Computer-Assisted Qualitative Data Analysis System (CAQDAS).
 I completed the initial round of coding as a way of condensing data into chunks using descriptive and inferential labels.
-After coding each transcript, I wrote a continuous analysis memo and transcript summary to capture and stimulate data analysis(Auerbach, C., & Silverstein, L. B., 2003; Harding, J., 2018; Gibbs, G. R.,2018).
-In order to ensure the reliability of the coding, the second researcher was asked to complete the first round of coding(Morse, J. M., Barrett, M., Mayan, M., Olson, K., & Spiers, J.,2002; Campbell, J. L., Quincy, C., Osserman, J., & Pedersen, O. K., 2013).
-After coding the transcript and writing the memo and summary, I formed the axial codes as a means of investigating the relationship between the categorical ideas in the transcript.
-Then, when I returned to data analysis and memo writing, I used a new group of codes.
+After coding each transcript, I wrote a continuous analysis memo and transcript summary to capture and stimulate analysis(Auerbach, C., & Silverstein, L. B.,2003; Harding, J., 2018; Gibbs, G. R., 2018).
+In order to ensure the reliability of the coding, the second researcher was asked to complete the first round of coding(Morse, J. M., Barrett, M., Mayan, M., Olson, K., & Spiers, J., 2002; Campbell, J. L.,

+Quincy, C., Osserman, J., & Pedersen, O. K.,2013).
+After coding the transcript and writing the memo and summary, I formed the axial codes as a means of investigating the relationship between the categorical ideas in the transcript(Charmaz, K., 2006), in order to form a more comprehensive and clear explanation.